theKennethy/Gitadox/README.md

 ## Features

 - **AI Save**: Automatically stages, commits (with AI message), pulls, and pushes all changes.
+- **Undo/Redo**: Undo the last commit or branch switch, and redo the last undoable action.
 - **AI Status**: Shows git status with an AI summary.
 - **AI Log**: Summarizes recent git log with AI.
 - **AI Branch**: Lists branches and suggests naming conventions with AI.
 - **AI Merge**: Merges branches and explains the result with AI.
 - **AI Push/Pull**: Explains push/pull results with AI.
 - **AI Help**: Developer-friendly help via AI.
 - **Menu UI**: Interactive, pretty CLI menu with chalk, boxen, and inquirer.
+No infinite scroll; arrow keys stop at the ends.
 - **Global CLI**: Run `gitadox` from anywhere after symlinking.

 ## Installation